MicrosoftDocs/sql-docs/docs/azure-data-studio/notebooks/notebooks-azure-monitor-logs.md

 ms.custom: ""
 ms.date: 11/03/2021
 ---
 # Create and run a notebook with Azure Monitor Logs (Preview)

-This article shows you how to create and run an [Azure Data Studio notebook](./notebooks-guidance.md) using the [Azure Monitor Log extension](../extensions/azure-monitor-logs-extension.md) connecting to a [Log Analytics workspace](/azure/azure-monitor/logs/log-analytics-overview).
+This article shows you how to create and run an [Azure Data Studio notebook](./notebooks-guidance.md) using the [Azure Monitor Log extension](../extensions/azure-monitor-logs-extension.md) to connect to a [Log Analytics workspace](/azure/azure-monitor/logs/log-analytics-overview) to view results for an Azure SQL database.

-Once the Azure Monitor Logs extension is installed, you can connect to your Azure Monitor Log workspaces, browse the tables, write/execute KQL queries against workspaces and write/execute Notebooks connected to the Azure Monitor Log kernel.
+Once the Azure Monitor Logs extension is installed, you can connect to your Azure Monitor Log workspaces, browse the tables, write/execute KQL queries against workspaces and write/execute Notebooks connected to the Log Analytics kernel.

-With the Azure Monitor Log extension, you can change the kernel option to **Azure Monitor Log**.
+With the Azure Monitor Log extension, you can change the kernel option to **Log Analytics**.

 This feature is currently in preview.